The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Stuart Rosenberg.
 Perf.
 James Brolin, Margot Kidder, Rod Steiger.
 American International Pictures, 1979.
 Based on the book by Jay Anson.

-Synopsis: A horror film about a white family who moves into a house with a scary past.
+Synopsis: A horror film about a family who moves into a house with a scary past.
 In one scene, the father (James Brolin) goes to the public library to look up information about the house.
-Two older white ladies at the circulation desk do not notice when he steals a book.
+Two older librarians at the circulation desk do not notice when he steals a book.

 Role Call: Two uncredited females—Spinster Librarians